JCoreMS/AVDAlerts/README.md

 ## Update History

 10/20/22
 - Revised deployment to utilize PowerShell vs Blue button in docs due to storage account parameter type.

-11/30/22
+12/6/22
 - Removed Logic App and Runbook for getting Azure File Share storage account information due to failures if Networking has anything other than "Enabled from all Networks" configured.
 - Added additional alerts for storage latency and adjusted from 200ms to separate alerts at 100ms and 50ms for End to End and Storage specific.
 - Fixed issue with Tags not be created for every resource.
 - Health check failure alerts frequency adjusted from 5 to 15 min intervals to accommodate for false alerts during deployment/ maintenance.
-- FSLogix Profile failures now split out into alerts for 3 events (more specific)
+- FSLogix Profile failures now split out into alerts based on common event log entries (more specific)
 - Informational alert added for Host Pool Capacity at 50%
+- Host Pool Capacity Alerts - updated to only report between thresholds to prevent duplicates

 ## Description